You are here

 UMD Identification Number & Email

 All exchange students will be issued a UMD student ID number and email which you'll use while studying at UMD.
-If a form requests this information before you receive your ID number, the field can be left blank, or contact the Study Abroad office for assistance.
+If a form requests a student ID number before you receive it, the field can be left blank.

 For students living on campus, further housing application instructions will be given via email after you have been officially accepted.